+A primary argument for this is that many species eat sporadically.
+Many bear species may hibernate and some plants may live in arid locations and thus endure long periods of time with low nutrient availability.
+The individuals that were able to survive during those nutrient-free periods were ultimately more fit and able to transfer these protective mechanisms to offspring.

+A thirty-six year follow-up study in 2000 non-smoking Japanese-American men also supports the proposal that CR can extend life span.
+It showed that caloric intake that was 15% less than the average extended life span (Willcox et al. 2004).

+The Comprehensive Assessment of Long-term Effects of Reducing Intake of Energy (CALERIE) is a longitudinal study conducted in humans to determine whether CR can reduce These data also align with the health-related consequences of aging.
+Phase I of CALERIE revealed that humans with 25% less caloric intake over a 6-month period had reduced levels of LDL, caused substantial weight loss in subjects, and contributed to fewer DNA damages caused by oxidative stress.
+All of these factors, when elevated, have been linked to the development of cardiovascular disease and other age-related diseases (DAS et al. 2007).

-the lifespanlifespanTheseiThiss Dietary habits that involve excess caloric intake are associated with shorter lifespan whereas individuals that have moderate eating habits live longer (Stanfel et al. 2009).
+These studies align with data that show a correlation between obesity and premature death.
+Dietary habits that involve excess caloric intake are associated with shorter life span whereas individuals that have moderate eating habits live longer (Stanfel et al. 2009).

+Reactive Oxygen Species are considered to Aging can be mechanistic causesattributed to the interplay of key age-dependent changes in genomic integrity, fitness, metabolic homeostasis, and stress response.
+From an evolutionary standpoint, populations strive to survive and reproduce.
+If organisms are able to withstand selective pressures posed by the environment then they become more suitable for survival within a particular place and time.
+One consequence of aging is the decrease in fitness.
+Thus with age, a loss of function can reduce an organisms reproductive potential and ability to survive.
 The free radical theory of aging is an accepted mechanistic explanation for aging in eukaryotic organisms (Harman 1956).
-This theory suggests biological systems age because of the accumulation of free radicals.
+This theory suggests that biological systems age because of the accumulation of free radicals.
 Free radicals are atoms or ions harboring unpaired electrons with an open shell configuration.
-They can react with macromolecules and disturb key pathways that are vital to maintaining the overall functional and genomic integrity of cells (Yu et al. 2012)Cells naturally convert superoxide to H2O2 as a defense mechanism.
+They can react with macromolecules and disturb key pathways that are vital to maintaining the overall functional and genomic integrity of cells (Yu et al. 2012)..
+Cells naturally convert superoxide to H2O2 as a defense mechanism.
 Thus, low levels of H2O2 and ROS can be beneficial to the cell.
 Many ROS are required for cell communication and signaling (Rahman 2007; Weinberger et al. 2010).